brendan-ward/arrowtiler/README.md

 Input geometries must be in geographic coordinates (WGS 1984 / "EPSG:4326").

+Geometries must be of a uniform type: all points / multipoints, linestrings / multilinestrings, or polygons / multipolygons.
+GeometryCollections are not supported.

 ## How it works

 This package uses the [GEOS](http://libgeos.org/) C API to provide the